Saturday, April 27

 1:30 p.m.-2:30 p.m.
 Conference Sessions

-- Information literacy modules for off-campus students.
+- Examine information literacy modules for off-campus students.

 G2 Library Boards and Councils – Ken Allen

 Library boards and municipal councils are both independent corporations.
 The relationship between library board and municipal council is very important in the provision of local library service.
-Both bodies have specific roles to play as defined in legislation, but can also take steps to make sure their relationship is productive and mutually beneficial.
+Both bodies have specific roles to play as defined in legislation, and each may take steps to make sure their relationship is productive and mutually beneficial.
 Councils may also provide administrative services to library boards, but if this relationship is not defined in writing the lines between these two corporations can blur.
 This session will define the roles each body has in providing effective service, how to work together effectively, and when their roles should be defined by a written letter of understanding.

-- When to have a written agreement.
+- Determine when to have a written agreement.

 G3 Trustee Connect – Tanya Pollard